Trump announces "partnership" between U.S. Steel and Japan-based Nippon Steel

 The president also said he'll hold a "BIG Rally" at U.S. Steel in Pittsburgh on Friday, May 30.

-The White House didn't immediately offer further clarification, and U.S. Steel did not immediately respond to a request for comment.

-The president's post did not provide any additional details about the terms of the deal, and it was unclear would own U.S. Steel under the arrangement.
+The White House didn't immediately offer further clarification, and it was unclear who would own U.S. Steel under the arrangement.

+U.S. Steel praised Mr. Trump on Friday, saying in a statement: "President Trump is a bold leader and businessman who knows how to get the best deal for America, American workers and American manufacturing."

+"U. S. Steel will remain American, and we will grow bigger and stronger through a partnership with Nippon Steel that brings massive investment, new technologies and thousands of jobs over the next four years," the company said.
+"U. S. Steel greatly appreciates President Trump's leadership and personal attention to the futures of thousands of steelworkers and our iconic company."

 Mr. Trump has levied 25% tariffs on all foreign steel imports in an effort to keep industry players in the U.S.